 A: See, I don’t bring it up, so, that question doesn’t come up.

 Q: When people come and take tours of the house, you don’t ever come out and say, “Hey!
 I’m John Tyler’s grandkid!”?

 A: [Laughs] Not that way, no. I am sometimes called the great-grandson — we have to correct that.

-Harrison Tyler reported in that interview that his older brother Lyon was living in Tennessee and was "not doing good," so unfortunately it may not be long before John Tyler's living grandsons are reduced in number from two to one.
+Harrison Tyler reported in that interview that his older brother Lyon was living in Tennessee and was “not doing good,” but as far as we know Lyon Tyler, Jr. is still with us.